Somsubhra1/Somsubhra1/Readme.md

 <h3 align="center"> Hi there 👋, I'm Somsubhra Das. </h3>

-<h4 align="center"> I'm a full Stack Web Developer currently pursuing my B.Tech degree in CSE from University of Engineering & Management, Kolkata.  </h4>
+<h4 align="center"> I'm a full Stack Developer currently pursuing my B.Tech degree in CSE from University of Engineering & Management, Kolkata.  </h4>

 #### BIO

-Full Stack Web Developer, NodeJS, Django Developer.
+Full Stack Developer, NodeJS, Django Developer.
 Also efficient in working with LAMP stack, NestJS, server management automation using Bash, Desktop App Development using Java and Python, Android App Development using Java and Kotlin, experience in Web App Development.
 Proficient in System Administration and DevOps with great communicative and management skills.

 #### SKILLS